matallo/matall.in/README.md

 ### Run locally

 ```
-gulp serve
+yarn run start
 ```

-This will have Jekyll build the site, webpack compile the assets, run a static server to listen on port 9000 (which you can now reach at http://localhost:9000/), and watch for changes to site files.
+This will have Jekyll build the site, webpack compile the assets, run a static server to listen on port 9000 (which you can now reach at [http://localhost:9000/](http://localhost:9000/)), and watch for changes to site files.
 Every change will cause Jekyll to rebuild the affected files, webpack to compile the assets, and reload the page.

 ### Build